jeskowagner/XIM/README.md

 For details, please check their paper: <https://arxiv.org/abs/2108.06828v1>

-This package is just a wrapper about their scripts provided here: <https://sites.stat.washington.edu/people/fanghan/XIMCOR.R>
+This package is just a wrapper of their scripts provided here: <https://sites.stat.washington.edu/people/fanghan/XIMCOR.R>

 # Usage
 ```r